 - Read our full Instant Pot Duo Crisp review

-5. Instant Pot Smart WiFi: Best Instant Pot for a smart home
+9. Instant Pot Smart WiFi: Best Instant Pot for smart home fans

 If you’re looking to make your cooking even smarter, look no further than the Instant Pot Smart WiFi.
 This clever device allows you to adjust, monitor, and take back control over your cooking via your phone, or by using voice commands if you’ve got a smart speaker.